Dara-Sy/birds-app/cheatsheet.md

 ```

 14. ☛ Now you can go to `localhost:3000/` in your browser, aaaaaand ... you have your very own basic home route set up 🎉

-The rest of the routes you will need to create on your own.
-Look into the FULLY COMMENTED out `express-quotes` app for reference.
-Or follow the notes from the lecture.